 I probably first joined the committee around 2009.
 Since 2012 I have held various positions.
 Chair, Vice Chair and General Dogs Body.
 I was in Engineering all my working life and latterly till I retired I had my own business, KLF Gates & Railings.
 I enjoy family history and the discoveries that can be found and so always enjoy our society evening’s speakers.

-Margaret Linacre – Membership Secretary
+Margaret Linacre – Membership Team

 I was born in Chesterfield and my working life has always involved records.
 I started work as a clerk in the Subsidence Registry at the National Coal Board offices in Duckmanton.
 Then I went to work in the Patient Records Library at Chesterfield Royal Hospital where I undertook a range of duties, including extracting and recording data from the records.
 Not surprisingly, having spent many years working with indexes, microfilms and data, it was an easy step on retirement to begin researching our family history.